CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-2.md

 ## Summary

 We now have a basic Phoenix application setup and the beginnings of an Elm application embedded inside it.
-In [Part 3](/posts/phoenix-elm-3) we'll start building our Elm application into something a bit more useful.
+In Part 3, coming soon, we'll start building our Elm application into something a bit more useful.

+We'll be announcing the rest of the tutorial on Twitter (@cultivatehq using hashtag #phoenixelm), so keep an eye out for updates.